yhpark-knu/Deep-Learning-for-Mathematicians/README.md

 # Working on a deep learning book for mathematicians

 # References
-1. Machine Learning An Akgorithmic Perspective
+1. Machine Learning An Algorithmic Perspective - Marsland